Special Needs Holiday Club

 Finance Officer

-Tanya holds the purse strings at LS29 Time and has a professional background in book keeping and accounting.
-She is a trustee of LS29, one of the parents who launched holiday club, and the mum of a young man with additional needs.
-The best experience she's had at holiday club was helping out at the club's Wharfestock summer festival.
+Tanya holds the purse strings at Moor Time and has a professional background in book keeping and accounting.
+She was involved in our launch, and is a trustee of Moor Time and the mum of a young man with additional needs.
+The best experience she's had with us was helping out at the holiday club's Wharfestock summer festival.
 It was such a fun day!

 Keyworker